akon47/ScreenRecorder/README.md

 - SharpDX: http://sharpdx.org/
 - NAudio: https://github.com/naudio/NAudio

+## 💁 Feature Request
+- If there is a feature you want, please request it in the Issue with the Feature Request label.

 ## 🎆 Contributing
 - This project is an open source project.
 Anyone can contribute in any way.